 All sessions of the APPS Committee are closed to all individuals except those immediately concerned in the case.
-As APPS Committee meetings are considered academic proceedings and not legal hearings, neither attorneys nor other representatives (e.g., healthcare providers) are allowed.
+APPS Committee meetings are not considered legal hearings, and accordingly, neither attorneys nor other representatives (e.g., healthcare providers) are allowed to attend.
 All persons present at the proceedings shall be bound to disclose no more than the Committee does in its official report on the case.

-All deliberations, minutes, findings, and recommendations of the APPS Committee functions remain confidential except where the student waives confidentiality or the release is required by law.
+Subject to FERPA, all deliberations, minutes, findings, and recommendations of the APPS Committee functions remain confidential except where the student waives confidentiality or the release is required by law.